slab/delta/README.md

 - `ops` - Array of operations
 - `delta` - Object with an `ops` key set to an array of operations

 *Note: No validity/sanity check is performed when constructed with ops or delta.
-The new delta's internal ops array will also be assigned to ops or delta.ops without deep copying.*
+The new delta's internal ops array will also be assigned from ops or delta.ops without deep copying.*

 #### Example